ashkamath/ashkamath.github.io/research/dom_ad.md

 Further, as compared to the image dataset such as OFFICE-10 dataset where these domain adaptation methods work really well, we could see a stark difference in th separability when compared to the sentiment analysis task.
 So it made sense why these algorithms would work much better on the OFFICE-10 dataset.

-{% include image.html url="/images/webcamdatatsne.png" caption="Webcam domain data from OFFICE-10 image dataset" width=300 align="left" %}
+{% include image.html url="/images/webcamdatatsne.png" caption="Webcam domain data from OFFICE-10 image dataset" width=300 align="right" %}